Glenda Farrell: 1939–1969: Television, stage, and films

 In July 1939, Farrell starred in the lead role in the play Anna Christie at the Westport Country Playhouse and followed that with a summer stock production of S. N. Behrman's play Brief Moment.
 She co-starred with Lyle Talbot and Alan Dinehart in the long-running play Separate Rooms at Broadway's Plymouth Theater for a successful 613-performance run throughout 1940 and 1941.
 She appeared in the Broadway plays The Overtons in 1945 and Home is the Hero by Walter Macken in 1954.

 Farrell returned to motion pictures in 1941, starring in Mervyn LeRoy's film noir, Johnny Eager.
 Throughout the 40s, 50s, and 60s, Farrell continued to appear in numerous films: including the Academy Award-nominated film The Talk of the Town (1942), A Night for Crime (1943), the Western Apache War Smoke (1952) and the crime drama Girls in the Night (1953).
 She starred in the 1959 film adaptation of the Broadway play Middle of the Night with Fredric March and Kim Novak.
-Farrell co-starred with her son Tommy Farrell in two comedy films in 1964: Kissin' Cousins with Elvis Presley and Jerry Lewis in The Disorderly Orderly.
+Farrell co-starred with her son Tommy Farrell in two comedy films in 1964: Kissin' Cousins and The Disorderly Orderly.

 Farrell made her television debut in 1949 in the anthology series The Chevrolet Tele-Theatre.
 She appeared in over 40 television series between 1950 and 1969, including Kraft Theatre, Studio One in Hollywood, The United States Steel Hour, Bonanza and Bewitched.
 In 1963, Farrell guest-starred in the ABC medical drama series Ben Casey as Martha Morrison in the two-part episode "A Cardinal Act of Mercy".
 She won the Primetime Emmy Award for outstanding performance in a supporting role by an actress.

 Farrell briefly retired in 1968 but soon decided to return to acting.
 Farrell's final work in her long career was the Broadway play Forty Carats.
 She was appearing in Forty Carats at the Morosco Theatre until ill health forced her to leave the play a few months later.
 Farrell was eventually diagnosed with lung cancer.

 Personal life

 In 1920, Farrell was hired to do a dance routine at a Navy benefit ball in San Diego.
 There she met her first husband, Thomas Richards.
 They were married from 1921 to 1929.
 Their son, actor Tommy Farrell, was born in 1921.
 Farrell was engaged to Jack Durant of the comedy duo "Mitchell and Durant" in 1931 but never married him.
 She later dated screenwriter Robert Riskin and actor Jack Randall.

-In 1941, Farrell married Dr. Henry Ross, a Major and Army flight surgeon.
+In 1941, Farrell married Dr. Henry Ross, a major and Army Air Force flight surgeon.
 The couple met during a performance of the play Separate Rooms after Farrell sprained her ankle and was treated backstage by Ross.
 Ross was a staff surgeon at New York's Polyclinic Hospital and West Point graduate, who later served as chief of the public health section on General Eisenhower's staff.
 Farrell and Ross remained married until her death 30 years later.
 Throughout her life, Farrell was a devout Catholic.